Genbox/FastData/README.md

 ## Description

-FastData is a code generator that analyzes your data and creates high-performance, read-only lookup data structures for static data.
-It can output the data structures in many different languages (C#, C++, Rust, etc.), ready for inclusion in your project with zero dependencies.
+FastData is a code generator that analyzes your data and creates high-performance, read-only data structures with key/value and membership queries on static data.
+It supports many different languages (C#, C++, Rust, etc.), ready for inclusion in your project with zero dependencies.

 ## Download